codeforkjeff/S275_ETL/README.md

 - Install required Python packages by running: `pip install -r requirements.txt`

 - Download and unzip the S275 files from [the OSPI website](https://www.k12.wa.us/safs-database-files).
   The unzipped files are Access databases (have an `.accdb` extension).
-Put them in the `input/` directory.
+Put these files in the `input/` directory.

 - Copy the `S275_settings_sample.py` file to `S275_settings.py` and edit to suit your environment.
-By default, the code does all data processing using the embedded sqlite3 database that comes with Python.
+By default, the code does all data processing using the embedded sqlite3 database that comes with Python but you can change this to use SQL Server instead.

 - Generate the data you want, as follows: